angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 The `onSubmit()` method in the `ProfileEditor` component captures the current value of the `profileForm`.
-To keep the form encapsulated, to provide the form value outside the component, you would use an `EventEmitter`.
+To keep the form encapsulated, to provide the form value outside the component, use an `EventEmitter`.
 The following example uses `console.warn` to log to the browser console.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="on-submit" title="src/app/profile-editor/profile-editor.component.ts (submit method)">